sedouard/flocker/docs/using/tryflocker.rst

 1)	Somewhere to install the Flocker client.
 Make sure you have **one** of the following on your machine:

-	- OSX with Homebrew installed.
+	- OS X with Homebrew installed.
 	- Fedora 20.
 	- Ubuntu 14.04.